-[Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — NFL Extra Points from Barclaycard, CapitalOne VentureOne Rewards, Citi Double Cash, AmEx Everyday Credit Card From American Express, Chase Freedom.
-Disclosure: Cards from our partners are mentioned below.]
+[UPDATE: Some offers mentioned below have expired.
+You can view the current offers from our partners here — NFL Extra Points from Barclaycard, CapitalOne VentureOne Rewards, Citi Double Cash, Amex Everyday Credit Card, Chase Freedom.
+DISCLOSURE: Cards from our partners are mentioned below.]

 When the Credit CARD Act of 2009 was being debated, many predicted that this law would force card issuers to impose annual fees on all of their cards.
 While there are still many no-annual-fee credit cards, many of the top rewards credit cards have an annual fee.

 But if you don’t have much of a need for the high-end rewards and benefits offered by these cards, or you simply refuse on principle to pay a fee to use a credit card, you still have some excellent rewards cards to choose from.

 Here are five of the best rewards cards that don’t require an annual fee.